hyperdefined/CobaltTester/web/api.md

 title: "API Usage"
 description: "an api to access the instance list"
 ---
 This is a simple API to access the list of instances.
-You don't need to scrap the page itself.
+Please don't scrape this site, you can parse the API and make our lives both easier.

 To access it, you can call <code>https://instances.hyper.lol/instances.json</code>.
 This JSON file is created when the script runs.
-The script runs at the top of every hour and completes within 20 minutes.
+The script runs at the top of every hour and completes within 20-30 minutes.

-Please set a proper user agent when making requests!
-I block common user agents (like `curl`, `python-requests`, `Go-http-client` etc) due to many bots hitting this server.
-I want to know what project or who is using this API!
+<strong>Please set a proper user agent when making requests!</strong> I block common user agents (like `curl`, `python-requests`, `Go-http-client` etc) due to many bots hitting this server.
+I want to know who uses this API!

 ### Example
 When calling the API, it will return a JSON array that contains all instances.
 Here is a snippet of what information an instance has: